xmos/lib_audio_dsp/doc/programming_guide/pipeline_design_tutorial.rst

     from audio_dsp.design.pipeline import Pipeline
     from audio_dsp.stages.import *

-    p, i = Pipeline.begin(4, fs=48000)
+    p, inputs = Pipeline.begin(4, fs=48000)

     # i is a list of pipeline inputs. "lowshelf" is a label for this instance of Biquad.
+    # the new variable x is the output of the lowshelf Biquad
-    i = p.stage(Biquad, i, "lowshelf")
+    x = p.stage(Biquad, inputs, "lowshelf")

-    # The output of lowshelf "i" is pass as the input to the
+    # The output of lowshelf "x" is passed as the input to the
     # highshelf.
+The variable x is reassigned to the outputs of the new Biquad.
-    i = p.stage(Biquad, i, "highshelf")
+    x = p.stage(Biquad, x, "highshelf")

     # Connect highshelf to the limiter.
-Labels are optional
+Labels are optional, however they are required
+    # if the stage will be tuned later.
-    i = p.stage(LimiterPeak, i)
+    x = p.stage(LimiterPeak, x)

-    # Finally connect the last stage to the output of the pipeline.
+    # Finally connect to the output of the pipeline.
-    p.set_outputs(i)
+    p.set_outputs(x)

     p.draw()